 Overall, Shopify offers a range of pricing options to suit businesses of different sizes and needs.
-It’s a good idea to compare the different plans and choose the one that best fits your business’s needs and budget.
+We have compared all the Shopify Pricing plans for you to help you choose the one that best fits your business’s needs and budget.

 Shopify Customer Support